Create a Cisco Catalyst 8000V Device (Controller Mode)

 • Device Mode – Indicates that the device is in controller mode.

-18. In the Interfaces section, select the number of interfaces.
-Ten interfaces is the default, but the number can be increased to 24.
+17. In the Interfaces section, select the number of interfaces.
+The 10 Interfaces option is the default, but the number can be increased to 24.

 • Diverse Compute from an Existing Single Device – If you already have another single device and you want this new device to exist in a different plane, click Select Diverse From and select the existing device.